 The arrow side and other side is shown in the diagram given below;

-Reference Line: Most of the Details about the weld are given on the reference line such as Shape of the grove or the fillet, Geometry and dimensions of weld etc. In the ISO system a weld on the arrow side is indicated by placing the weld symbol above the solid reference line and a weld on the other side is shown below a dashed line, as shown in the figure given below;
+Reference Line: Most of the Details about the weld are given on the reference line such as the shape of the groove or the fillet, Geometry, and dimensions of the weld, etc. In the ISO system, a weld on the arrow side is indicated by placing the weld symbol above the solid reference line and a weld on the other side is shown below a dashed line, as shown in the figure given below;

 To bring more clarity about the arrow side and the other side in a fillet joint, please see the diagram given below;

-Tail: Third important part of a welding symbol is tail, Tail is used to designate additional information viz.
+Tail: The third important part of a welding symbol is tail, Tail is used to designate additional information viz.
 Reference code and (or) welding process to be used.
-Tail may be omitted if not required.
+The tail may be omitted if not required.

 The elementary symbols are given below;